nimadorjihyolmo/HTML_TTP_23/README.md

 <!-- - [HTML Slides (TBD)]() -->
 - Topics we'll be going over
     - What is HTML?
+        - HTML (Hypertext Markup Language) is the standard markup language used for creating webpages and structuring their content.
+It provides a set of predefined tags or elements that define the structure, layout, and presentation of the content within a webpage.
+        - HTML documents consist of a series of elements enclosed within tags.
+These tags are represented by angle brackets (< and >) and can be either opening tags, closing tags, or self-closing tags.
+Opening tags indicate the beginning of an element, while closing tags indicate the end.
+Self-closing tags are used for elements that do not have any content within them.
+        - Each HTML element serves a specific purpose and can be used to represent different types of content, such as headings, paragraphs, images, links, lists, tables, forms, and more.
+By combining and nesting these elements, you can create a structured hierarchy for your webpage's content.
+        - HTML is a markup language because it uses tags to mark up or annotate different parts of the content, specifying their meaning and defining their role within the document.
+Browsers then interpret these tags to render the webpage and display the content in a visually appealing and interactive manner.
     - Basic structure of an HTML document (DOCTYPE, html, head, body).
     - HTML tags and elements.
         - h1 - Represents a top-level heading